-Line 11 - Write the amount paid with your original Illinois return.
+Line 11 - Write the tax paid with your original Illinois return.

-Line 12 - Write the total of all subsequent tax payments you made for the year being amended.
+Line 12 - Write the total amount of any subsequent tax payments you made for the year being amended.
 Do not include any penalty and interest you previously paid.

 Line 14 - Write the total amount of any overpayment, credit, or refund (whether received or not) reported on your previously filed Illinois tax return.
 Do not include interest that you received.